RiccardoCuccu/py-tools/README.md

 ```

 Note: tkinter is typically included in standard Python installations.
 If it's not present in your environment, refer to Python's official documentation for installation instructions.

+## RDACalculator.py
+**Purpose:** `RDACalculator.py` is a script with a GUI for converting milligrams of vitamins and minerals into their respective Recommended Dietary Allowance (RDA) percentages.
+Specifically, it focuses on converting milligrams of Vitamin A, Vitamin C, Calcium, and Iron, which are the nutrients commonly required by the MyFitnessPal platform when adding or modifying foods in its database.

+### How it Works
+- The GUI allows users to input the milligram values of Vitamin A, Vitamin C, Iron, and Calcium.
+- On clicking the 'Calculate' button, the script calculates the RDA percentages based on the input values.
+- The results are displayed in the same window, showing how much each nutrient contributes to the daily recommended intake.

+### Installation
+`RDACalculator.py` requires tkinter for the GUI, which is usually included in standard Python installations.
+If tkinter is not installed, refer to Python's official documentation for guidance.

+Feel free to explore, use, and contribute to the development of these tools!